avkewalr-msft/live-video-analytics/utilities/video-analysis/tls-yolov3-onnx/readme.md

 With that data, head to the [Dockerfile (for Self-Signed)](Dockerfile.ss), and replace where's indicated.

 ### Building, publishing and running the docker container
-To build the image, use the docker file named `Dockerfile.ss`.
+To build the image, use the Docker file named `Dockerfile.ss`.

 First, a couple assumptions

 * We'll be using Azure Container Registry (ACR) to publish our image before distributing it
-* Our local docker is already loged into ACR.
+* Our local Docker is already loged into ACR.
 * Our hypothetical ACR name is "myregistry".
 Your may defer, so please update it properly along the following commands.

 > If you're unfamiliar with ACR or have any questions, please follow this [demo on building and pushing an image into ACR](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli).